-With more and more houses being built with a labyrinth of large rooms, Douglas is a comfortable modern home challenges the notion that bigger is better.
-The striking renovated abode has been reimagined from the the run-down period semi that stood in its place.
-A single-storey addition was designed, prioritising spatial quality, passive design and connectedness to exterior spaces.
+As more houses are built with a labyrinth of large rooms, Douglas challenges the notion that bigger is better.
+The team strikingly renovated and reimagined the once run-down period semi.
+They also designed a single-storey addition, prioritising spatial quality, passive design, and a seamless connection to exterior spaces.

 Light-filled and welcoming spaces are decorated in neutral tones.

-The primary emphasis was placed on the living wing, designed as a vibrant space for the family to live in and entertain.
-The spaces flow harmoniously together, spilling to an outdoor area.
-The colour palette is contemporary, with neutral and crisp whites that offer a feeling of relaxation and calm.
-It has a subdued cool coastal ambience; the external cladding is weathered timber and white render.
+The primary emphasis was placed on the living wing, which was designed as a vibrant space for the family to live in and entertain.
+As a result, the spaces flow harmoniously together, seamlessly spilling into an outdoor area.
+The colour palette is contemporary, featuring neutral and crisp whites that evoke a feeling of relaxation and calm.
+Furthermore, it has a subdued, cool coastal ambiance, with the external cladding made of weathered timber and white render.

 Douglas’s cosy living spaces are surrounded by leafy exteriors.